pguillory/luajit-libuv/doc/http.md

 - `body`: Request body, for POST requests.

+- `ip`: The IP address of the connected client.

 The value returned will be a table containing the following fields:

 - `status`: The HTTP status.
 200 on success, or 400+ on error.